-ANZAC Day Activities for Kids
+ANZAC Day activities for kids

-Explaining the Meaning of Anzac Day – How Much is Too Much?
+Explaining the Meaning of ANZAC Day – How Much is Too Much?

 At home, keep it simple, as always with kids, using language they’ll understand.
-Start by explaining that Anzac Day is a time to remember all the soldiers who went out to fight for our country to make it a better place and to keep us safe and happy.
+Start by explaining that ANZAC Day is a time to remember all the soldiers who went out to fight for our country to make it a better place and to keep us safe and happy.

 The subject of war is a complex one, even for grown-ups.
 If you do want to go into the details of the casualties of war, explain to your children that some soldiers go overseas to fight for our country, some soldiers come back and some get killed.
 It’s heavy stuff, yes, but that’s the reality and depending on how much of the reality you want to share and when, that’s a good place to start.

-Activities to prepare your Kids for Anzac Day
+Activities to prepare your kids for ANZAC Day

 Like most things, preparing your children for what is to come and what is expected of them is the best way to avoid tantrums and meltdowns.
 Children appreciate being included in organising events.
-By explaining what’s going to happen on Anzac Day you will give them time to process and prepare themselves.
+By explaining what’s going to happen on ANZAC Day you will give them time to process and prepare themselves.

-Buy a commemorative badge – these are available weeks ahead of Anzac Day and can be a good way to start the conversation about why we commemorate the day
+These are available weeks ahead of ANZAC Day and can be a good way to start the conversation about why we commemorate the day.

 Is the Dawn Service Suitable for Children?